eclipse-hono/hono/site/documentation/content/admin-guide/common-config.md

 The connection to the messaging network is configured according to [Hono Client Configuration]({{< relref "hono-client-configuration.md" >}}) with `HONO_MESSAGING` being used as `${PREFIX}`.
 Since there are no responses being received, the properties for configuring response caching can be ignored.

+### Kafka based Messaging Configuration

+Alternatively, protocol adapters can be configured to publish messages to an *Apache Kafka&reg; cluster* instead of an AMQP Messaging Network.

+The Kafka client is configured according to [Hono Kafka Client Configuration]({{< relref "hono-kafka-client-configuration.md" >}}).

 ### Command & Control Connection Configuration

 Protocol adapters require an additional connection to the *AMQP 1.0 Messaging Network* in order to receive